open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

    and [ETW (Event Tracing for Windows)](https://learn.microsoft.com/windows/win32/etw/about-event-tracing).
-6. Allow **fine-grained** filtering control for logging pipelines when using an OpenTelemetry Collector is not feasible e.g. for mobile devices, serverless, IoT.
+6. Allow **fine-grained** filtering control for logging pipelines when using an OpenTelemetry Collector is not feasible e.g., for mobile devices, serverless, or IoT.

 Without a `Logger.Enabled` check in the OpenTelemetry Logs API and corresponding implementations in the SDK,